iccaving/icccsite/README.md

 Navigate to 0.0.0.0:8000 with your web browser to see it.
 It is likely that images won't show up.

+# Windows GUI set up
+Shit, that looks well hard.
+What's a poor Windows user to do?
+If you prefer clicking to typing, read on.

+Get yourself a [github](https://github.com/) account.
+Then install [Github for Windows](https://desktop.github.com/).
+Get someone else to add you to the repo.
+When you launch GitHub, click the + in the top left, then choose iccavingrepo->icccsite.
+Github will ask you where to download the repo to - I suggest My Documents.
+It will download all the files.
+To make a new trip report, copy template.md to the appropriate folder and then rename to something sensible like yorkshire-2015-09-02.md

+You can then edit them using [MarkdownPad](https://markdownpad.com/download.html).
+This is cute cos it shows what the text will look like on the right hand page, which is useful for spotting obvious mistakes.

+Once you're happy with your trip report, you can commit your change - go to Github, and it should have '1 uncommitted change' in the top bar.
+Click there, enter a description of your commit, click commit to master, then click sync in the top right.

+Building and synchronising the website on Windows is not as straightforwards - if you are capable of doing it, then you're unlikely to be reading this section.
+The advice for linux below applies.

 #Advanced Set Up
 If you want to be able to build and deploy the site yourself look here, otherwise ignore.
 ###Installing Pelican